Ambrose Baker: Oldham

 In early 1924, Baker turned his back on amateur rugby when he signed for professional rugby league team Oldham, making his début on 19 January 1924 against Barrow.
-While with Oldham, Baker won a cap for Other Nationalities in the 23–17 victory over England at Headingley Rugby Stadium, Leeds on 15 October 1924, and both his international appearances for the Wales rugby league team.
+While with Oldham, Baker won a cap for Other Nationalities in the 23–17 victory over England at Headingley, Leeds on 15 October 1924, and both his international appearances for the Wales rugby league team.
 His first match was on 7 February 1925 played against England at Workington.
 He had to wait almost three years for his second and final cap, again versus England, in January 1928.

 Challenge Cup Final appearances

-Ambrose Baker played as a forward, i.e. number 9, in Oldham's 4–21 defeat by Wigan in the 1924 Challenge Cup Final during the 1923–24 season at Athletic Grounds, Rochdale on Saturday 12 April 1924.
-During Ambrose Baker's time, there was Oldham's 16–3 victory over Hull Kingston Rovers in the 1925 Challenge Cup Final during the 1924–25 season at Headingley Rugby Stadium, Leeds, the 3–9 defeat by Swinton in the 1926 Challenge Cup Final during the 1925–26 season at Athletic Grounds, Rochdale, and the 26–7 victory over Swinton in the 1927 Challenge Cup Final during the 1926–27 season at Central Park, Wigan.
+Ambrose Baker played as a forward in Oldham's 4–21 defeat by Wigan in the 1924 Challenge Cup Final during the 1923–24 season at Athletic Grounds, Rochdale on Saturday 12 April 1924.
+During Ambrose Baker's time, there was Oldham's 16–3 victory over Hull Kingston Rovers in the 1925 Challenge Cup Final during the 1924–25 season at Headingley, Leeds, the 3–9 defeat by Swinton in the 1926 Challenge Cup Final during the 1925–26 season at Athletic Grounds, Rochdale, and the 26–7 victory over Swinton in the 1927 Challenge Cup Final during the 1926–27 season at Central Park, Wigan.